 2. Impaired cognitive and psychological functioning

-Drug tolerance and dependence can impair cognitive abilities, memory, and decision-making skills.
+Drug dependence impairs cognitive abilities, memory, and decision-making skills.
 It’s important to note that the specific cognitive and psychological effects can vary depending on the type of drug, dosage, duration of use, and individual factors.
 These include:

 Some of these impairments may persist even after drug use has ceased, requiring ongoing treatment and support to address and manage these challenges.